alaraayan/project-3-server/README.md

 ```

 ## Wins
-We put a lot of effort in the user experience whether it was using icons wherever possible, good error messages or automatically logging in a user after registration.
-As users of the internet we all had good and bad experiences on a website and we worked hard to make sure that's not the case for Moodflix.
-We wanted it to be enjoyable to browse and use and I believe we have achieved that.

 This project for me was filled with many wins.
-I am particularly proud of our error handling, there are no gaps for users to take advantage of or get lost and frustrated, prompting them to leave the site.
+We put a lot of effort in the user experience of this project, whether it was using icons wherever possible, having clear error messages or automatically logging in a user after registration.
+As users of the internet we all had good and bad experiences with websites and we worked hard to make sure that's not the case with Moodflix.
+We wanted it to be enjoyable to use and I believe we have achieved that.

 As a user I don't like it when I'm not logged in after registering and wanted to make sure that's not the case for Moodflix.